Dr Amir Sheikhan

 School of Society and Culture

-College of Education, Behavioural and Social Science
+College of Education, Behavioural and Social Sciences

 Eligible to supervise Masters and PhD (as Co-Supervisor) - email supervisor to discuss availability.

-Amir Sheikhan is Lecturer in Applied Linguistics.
+Amir Sheikhan is a Lecturer in Linguistics and Applied Linguistics.
 His research lies in the field of pragmatics, particularly the role of language in social interaction, with a specific focus on (im)politeness, conversational humour, and intercultural communication.
 He is especially interested in the co-construction of humour in interaction and how (im)politeness is manifested and evaluated in different contexts.

 Amir is an Associate Fellow of the Higher Education Academy and has designed and delivered a range of courses in linguistics and applied linguistics at both undergraduate and postgraduate levels.